 Meditation is not About Spiritual Beliefs (Unless You Want It To Be)

-Another common misconception is that meditation is tied to specific spiritual or religious beliefs.
+Another common misconceptions about meditation is tied to specific spiritual or religious beliefs.
 While it can be a component of spiritual practices, meditation itself is a secular tool that anyone can use.
 Many people use meditation for stress relief, mental health, and improved focus without attaching any spiritual significance.
 Whether you’re spiritual or not, meditation can fit into your daily routine to promote well-being and balance.

 You Don’t Need To Sit Cross-Legend on The Floor